david-wolgemuth/david-wolgemuth.github.io/_posts/2026-01-18-the-repository-pattern-in-a-50-person-startup.md

     assert calculate_tier(user) == "enterprise"
 ```

 No database.
 No credentials.
-No Django.
+No ORM.
 Just data and logic.

-## Why This Keeps Showing Up
+## Why This Tends to Emerge at Scale

-I've seen this pattern emerge independently at three different startups, always around the same company size.
-The reason is structural.
+The pattern is really about making explicit what used to be implicit.

 Small teams can hold the entire system in their heads.
-When there's one way to access data, and everyone knows it, the abstraction layer is human—it's the shared understanding among five engineers who all joined within six months of each other.
+When there's one way to access data and everyone knows it, the abstraction layer is human—shared understanding among engineers who all joined within a few months of each other.

-At 50 people, that breaks down.
-New engineers don't have the context.
+At scale, that breaks down.
+New engineers lack context.
 Teams form around different parts of the system.
-The person writing the billing logic and the person managing the database schema stop being in every standup together.
+The person writing billing logic and the person managing the database schema stop attending the same standups.

-The Repository pattern is really about creating an explicit boundary that used to be implicit.
-It's organizational design reflected in code.
+The Repository pattern is organizational design reflected in code.

-## What Helps
+## What Tends to Help

-If you're feeling the pain of tight coupling but don't want to over-architect:

-**Start with tests.** The first place the Repository pattern pays off is testing.
-If you can write `InMemoryUserRepository` that holds a dict instead of hitting the database, your test suite gets faster and more reliable.
-You don't need to convert your whole codebase—just the hot paths.
+**Start with tests.** The first place this pattern pays off is testing.
+An `InMemoryUserRepository` that holds a dict instead of hitting the database makes test suites faster and more reliable.
+Converting the whole codebase isn't necessary—just the hot paths.

-**Use dataclasses, not ORMs, at the boundary.** The moment you pass a Django model or SQLAlchemy object into business logic, you're coupled.
-Dataclasses or TypedDicts create a seam where you can swap implementations.
+**Use dataclasses at the boundary.** The moment a Django model or SQLAlchemy object passes into business logic, the coupling exists.
+Dataclasses or TypedDicts create a seam where implementations can be swapped.

-**Don't build for portability you don't need.** I've seen teams implement the Repository pattern with pluggable adapters for Postgres, MySQL, MongoDB, and DynamoDB when they only used Postgres and had no plans to change.
-The abstraction became more complex than the thing it abstracted.
+**Avoid premature abstraction.** Building pluggable adapters for Postgres, MySQL, MongoDB, and DynamoDB when only Postgres is in use creates more complexity than it solves.

-**Consider the read/write asymmetry.** Most apps read far more than they write.
-Sometimes it makes sense to have a Repository for writes (where you need transaction boundaries and consistency) but let reads go directly to the database (where you need performance and flexibility).
+**Consider read/write asymmetry.** Most applications read far more than they write.
+Sometimes a Repository for writes (where transaction boundaries and consistency matter) combined with direct database reads (where performance and flexibility matter) is the right tradeoff.

-## What I'm Still Unsure About
+## Tradeoffs

-The pattern creates a real cost: you now have two representations of every entity—the domain object and the database model.
-In a fast-moving startup, keeping these in sync is friction.
+The pattern creates real cost: two representations of every entity—the domain object and the database model.
+In a fast-moving codebase, keeping these in sync adds friction.
 Every schema change means updating both layers.

-There's also a gray zone around "how much logic belongs in the Repository?"
-Some teams end up with Repositories that have methods like `get_users_who_should_receive_weekly_email()`, which pushes business logic into the data layer.
-Others keep Repositories thin but then have complex orchestration code that makes multiple Repository calls.
-Neither feels quite right.
+There's also ambiguity around how much logic belongs in the Repository.
+Some implementations end up with methods like `get_users_who_should_receive_weekly_email()`, which pushes business logic into the data layer.
+Others keep Repositories thin but require complex orchestration code with multiple Repository calls.
+Neither approach is obviously correct.

+## Open Questions

-The honest answer is that the Repository pattern is a tool for a specific moment in a company's growth.
-Too early and it's overhead.
-Too late and you're untangling years of coupled code.
-The skill is recognizing when you're in the window where it helps.
+The Repository pattern is a tool for a specific moment in a codebase's evolution.
+Applied too early, it's overhead.
+Applied too late, it means untangling years of coupled code.

+The skill is recognizing when you're in the window where it helps—and that recognition often only comes from feeling the friction first.

 ---